massgov/mayflower/patternlab/styleguide/source/_patterns/03-organisms/by-template/campaign-video.md

 ### Variant options
 * This pattern includes an optional link to a page containing a transcript of the video
 * This pattern can also by floated to the right by setting the position to ['right'](./?p=atoms-video-as-floated-right)
+* This pattern can have its background set to one of five colors:

+  * Bay Blue (primary)
+  * Berkshires Green (primary-alt)
+  * White (white)
+  * Light Gray (gray-lightest)
+  * Pale Blue (primary-lightest)

+  When the component is used as a header, only primary and primary-alt are available as background colors.

 ### Variables
 ~~~